What Does a Black Ring Symbolize?

 1. Black Gold

 Black gold is one of those mystery metals that has become increasingly popular.
-If you’re wondering whether gold occurs in black naturally – the answer is no. Black gold is simply an alloy created by mixing gold with some other metal, such as cobalt.
-Black gold can also be made by electroplating a gold piece of jewelry with a black finish, which is the more common method.
+If you’re wondering whether gold occurs in black naturally – the answer is no. This metal is simply an alloy created by mixing gold with some other metal, such as cobalt.
+It can also be made by electroplating a gold piece of jewelry with a black finish, which is the more common method.

 2. Black Steel